Thursday, 13 June 2019 GMT

-- Make sure you have packed sensibly and have everything you need for the weekend (including waterproofs and wellies, just incase).
+- Make sure you pack sensibly and have everything you need for the weekend (including waterproofs and wellies, just in case).

-- Check your motorhome, making sure your water, oil and windscreen washer fluid is topped up, tyre pressure and tread is correct and that you have enough fuel to last the weekend.
+- Check your motorhome, making sure your water, oil and windscreen washer fluid is topped up, tyre pressure and the tread is correct and that you have enough fuel to cover the journey there and back home.

 The Campsite Finder